CEWendel/SWTableViewCell/README.md

 ##Usage

-In your <pre>tableView:cellForRowAtIndexPath:</pre> method you set up the SWTableView cell and add an arbitrary amount of utility buttons to it using the included <pre>NSMutableArray+SWUtilityButtons</pre> category.
+In your `tableView:cellForRowAtIndexPath:` method you set up the SWTableView cell and add an arbitrary amount of utility buttons to it using the included `NSMutableArray+SWUtilityButtons` category.

 ```objc
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {